Code-Institute-Submissions/flux-time/README.md

 [View the live project here.](https://garybarrettdev.github.io/flux-time/)

- This is a site for a ficticious company and remote employee scheduling app called Flux Time.
+ This is a site for a ficticious [SaaS company](https://en.wikipedia.org/wiki/Software_as_a_service) that makes a remote employee scheduling app called Flux Time.

 It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential customers.

 ![Website Overview](./assets/images/website-mockup.png)

-## Site Owner Goals and Brief
+## Site Owner and Business Goals

+As the site owner, I want my website to act as the main marketing channel for my product.

+The goal of the site is to present my product and company in the best possible way so that visitors to the site will be encouraged to sign up to use my product.

+The site needs to present information in a clear manner so that visitors can make an informed decision about whether my product is suitable for them.

+The site also needs a way for visitors to contact us if they have any additional questions about the product.

+---

 ## User Experience (UX)

--  ### User stories
+### User stories

+As the owner of a [distributed company](https://en.wikipedia.org/wiki/Distributed_workforce) with remote workers in several different countries and timezones, scheduling rotas and organising Zoom meetings has become increasingly frustrating.

+While services like Calendly.com can help two people organise times that suit both parties, it's not a soultion that scales when dozens or hundreds of people need to schedule periods that overlap.

+I'm looking for a solution to this problem that can scale and is cost effective.

--  #### First Time Visitor Goals
+ #### First Time Visitor Goals

+As a First Time Visitor:

+1. I want my first impression of the site's design to be positive.

+2. I want to know if this company and site are trustworthy and credible.

-1. As a First Time Visitor, I want to easily understand the main purpose of the product and service being provided.
+3. I want to easily understand the main purpose of the product and service being provided.

-2. As a First Time Visitor, I want to be

-3.
+4. I want to know how much this product costs and what are the differences between the price plans.

+5. I want to know how I can contact the company if I have questions or need support.

+6. I want to see if the company is active on social media.

+7. I want to know how I can start using the product.

--  #### Returning Visitor Goals
+#### Returning and Visitor Goals

--  #### Frequent User Goals
+As a Returning and Frequent visitor:

+1. I want to know how I can contact the company so I can ask them questions and get support.

+2. I want to know how I can keep track off product and company updates on social media.

   ___